 - For these reasons, President Masisi says the elephants that are off the reservations need a “diverse strategy” to manage and mitigate the escalating conflict for the ‘benefit’ of all concerned.

 So, there is undoubtedly a problem, but where is the joined up thinking regarding the elephant species on a continent wide basis?

-- President Masisi explained that due to the [elephant] “crisis” [causing human suffering] in Bostwana, translocations of elephants to countries with dwindling elephant herds (such as Mozambique) could be accommodated in Botswana’s “diverse strategy” – but Botswana would not seek to profit from the redistribution of “their natural resource [the elephants]” (sic), but donate elephants to such causes – with the recipient country, or donations/NGOs no doubt funding the translocation costs;
+- President Masisi explained that due to the [elephant] “crisis” [causing human suffering] in Bostwana, translocations of elephants to countries with dwindling elephant herds (such as Mozambique, where elephants await a dubious fate) could be accommodated in Botswana’s “diverse strategy” – but Botswana would not seek to profit from the redistribution of “their natural resource [the elephants]” (sic), but donate elephants to such causes – with the recipient country, or donations/NGOs no doubt funding the translocation costs;

 - However, hunting/culling entire “elephant families” [no numbers/quota given] that now reside in close proximity to Botswana’s populations was also clearly proposed as part of President Masisi’s “diverse strategy” to deal with the “crisis” – most likely because culling provides a potentially expedient and potentially profitable way to eliminate [execute] ‘problem’ elephant families, co-ordinated through communal hunting concessions that would profit the local populous and simultaneously allow trophy hunters to satisfy their ‘needs.’
 Well not exactly, because there may be restriction imposed on the export of the resulting ivory – President Masisi clearly does not want to be accused of promoting ivory worship and the potential pseudo-hunting of Botswana’s elephants to obtain ivory now does he (?) – so will the theoretical resulting ivory be crushed/burnt, or stockpiled/sold regardless?;